SECTION I. KEY BUSINESS AND HUMAN RIGHTS DOCUMENTS

 For an overview of general Canadian BHR content, see:

-- 2018 Report of the Working Group on the issue of human rights and transnational corporations and other business enterprises on its mission to Canada: This report provides an account of the 2017 Working Group on the issue of human rights and transnational corporations and other business enterprises’ visit to Canada.
-The report gives an in-depth review of Canada’s domestic and international perspectives and practices on BHR.
+- Report of the Working Group (2018) on the issue of human rights and transnational corporations and other business enterprises on its mission to Canada: This UN report provides an account of the UN Human Rights Council Working Group visit to Canada in 2017, including an in-depth review of Canada’s domestic and international perspectives and practices on BHR.

 - Kevin Banks, “Must Canada Change Its Labour and Employment Laws to Compete with the United States?”
 (2013) 38:2 Queen’s LJ 420.
 This paper reflects on whether pressures of an economic “race to the bottom” as exhibited in the United States will require Canadian jurisdictions to do the same in order to remain competitive.